Thrombocytopenia - drug induced

 - Pinpoint red spots on the skin (petechiae)

-The first step in treating this type of low platelet count is to stop using the drug that may be causing the problem.
+The first step is to stop using the medicine that is causing the problem.

 For people who have life-threatening bleeding, treatments may include: